MCEngine-Website/currency/docs/contents/common/intro.md

-# 💲 Currency Common
+# 💲 Economy Common

-Common utilities and shared components for the Currency API module.
+Common utilities and shared components for the Economy API module.
 Available through GitHub Packages for easy dependency management.

 ---